ioccc-src/winner/1994/schnitzi/README.md

 runtime.
 The file [schnitzi.alt.c](schnitzi.alt.c) has this to get anyone started, should they wish to tackle it (Cody will in time).
-The problem with changing the buffer size is that even when it works the generated output (see judges' comments below) will not be 100% correct duplication of the program.
+The problem with changing the buffer size is that even when it works the generated output (see judges' remarks below) will not be 100% correct duplication of the program.

 ### Alternate code: